 Agencexy.
 I am really impressed with their navigation menu that moves around the page on selection.
 This isn’t something that would work for all sites, but if you have a creative content website then this experimental design should go well with it.

 There are many websites that are dedicated to showcasing inspirational work from the web design industry.
 I will try and cover those in detail with a future post if there is a demand for that type of content.
-In the meantime, if you want more inspirational content, do check out our.
+In the meantime, if you want more inspirational website design elements, do check out our.
 We feature some really cool stuff you might enjoy in our Inspirations Edition.